How Long Does Sleep Debt Take to Recover? A 1–2 Week Plan

 Make the evening easier to wind down

 Paying back sleep debt only works if you can actually fall asleep at the earlier bedtime.
-If you keep lying awake, the real lever is the last hour before bed.
+If you keep lying awake for 20 minutes or more, When You Cannot Fall Asleep walks through what to do on those nights.
+The real lever is the last hour before bed.

+For a fuller guide to the last hour before bed, see Evening Routine Guide.
 The Evening Routine Builder can put together a short wind-down sequence with time boxes, so the hour before bed stops feeling like negotiation.
+For busy nights, A 30-Minute Wind-Down Routine shows the minimum shape worth keeping even when the evening gets short.

 Use the Sleep Calculator to pick a bedtime